 How much of your home can be covered with the generator, with the correct management, all of it!

-E&W Electrical, LLC is a full service generator systems provider specializing in generator sales, generator installations, and then correct service of automatic stand-by generators.
-Both the experience of service efficiency and being centrally located in North Carolina has allowed us to provide maintenance and repair services for generator sets in Asheville and other North Carolina mountain areas, the Raleigh, Durham, Chapel Hill, Greensboro areas and across the state to the beaches of Wilmington, North Carolina.
+E&W Electrical, LLC is a full service generator systems provider specializing in generator sales, generator installations, and then generator service of automatic stand-by generators.
+Both a twenty five year commitment to generators, as well as being centrally located in North Carolina has allowed us to provide maintenance and repair services for generator sets in Asheville and other North Carolina mountain areas, the Raleigh, Durham, Chapel Hill, Greensboro areas and across the state to the beaches of Wilmington, North Carolina.

 We hold unlimited electrical contracting licenses in both North Carolina and Virginia, and our focus is in providing successful generator and surge protection solutions that work.
+We do not subcontract out the installations nor service of the systems we provide.
 Our success is measured by quality representation of product for our customers, not just by volume of business!

 The above picture represents past generator solutions for the residential sectors.
 If systems were sized correctly, for the loads served, it required larger, more expensive systems.

 Unfortunately some generator systems installed before 2008 were not large enough for the intended job.

 The required generator size can only be determined by a load calculation with an emphasis on their characteristics

 The generator above replaced the generator pictured above and to the left for backing up the same structure.
 The larger generator was 16 years old and had been well taken care of but certain parts are now obsolete.